daewok/lisp-devel-docker/README.md

   Quicklisp explicitly or create a new user (the init files are placed in `/etc/skel` so new users will have them by default).
 Additionally, make sure the new user is in the `lisp` group (to access the Quicklisp folder).

++ SBCL does its best to turn off Address Space Layout Randomization (ASLR) when it starts.
+However, Docker's default security profile (if seccomp is compiled in) prevents SBCL from doing this.
+If you are afraid this might be an issue (I haven't personally seen an issue yet, but it was definitely done for a reason) or you're just tired of seeing:

+> WARNING:
+>
+> Couldn't re-execute SBCL with proper personality flags (/proc isn't mounted? setuid?)
+>
+> Trying to continue anyway.

+  whenever you start SBCL, you can either use a more lax seccomp profile by adding `--security-opt=seccomp=/path/to/docker-sbcl-seccomp.json` to the run command (docker-sbcl-seccomp.json is found in the project's git repo).
+Or you can disable seccomp altogether (not recommended!) by adding `--security-opt=seccomp=unconfined`.
+I will make a good faith effort to keep `docker-sbcl-seccomp.json` up to date with Docker's defaults, but no guarantees are provided!